-For every BJT we have an operational region or limit of operation over its characteristics which indicate its maximum tolerable range and the point where the transistor can work with minimum distortions.
+For any BJT the limits of operation refers to the operational region over its characteristics which indicate its maximum tolerable range and the point where the transistor can work with minimum distortions.

 The following image shows how this is defined for BJT characteristics.

 You will also find these limits of operation on all transistor datasheets.

 A few of these limits of operation are easily understandable, for example we know what is maximum collector current (referred to as continuous collector current in datasheets), and maximum collector-to-emitter voltage (typically abbreviated as VCEO in datasheets).